liquidinvestigations/hoover-snoop2/docs/docs-readme.md

 # The Documentation System

 We're using MKdocs with various plugins so everything is auto-generated from docstrings inside the code.
 We use Google docstring style [^4] in python code.

-Take a look at the source codes for [this file][snoop.data.models] and [this other file][snoop.defaultsettings] for examples of how that looks like in the code.
+Take a look at the source codes for [this file][snoop.data.models] and [this other file][snoop.defaultsettings.DATABASES] for examples of how that looks like in the code.

 Cross references are made with full qualified object names [^5].
 Click the